ci-group/revolve2/examples/experiment_setup/README.md

 - In particular, you will NOT learn how to save your experiment results.
   Either use your own preferred method, or look at the SQLAlchemy database abstraction commonly used in Revolve2.

+You can change the configuration of the experiment in `config.py`.